jennaharrison/jennaharrison.github.io/essays/software-engineering.md

 ## What Even is Software Engineering???

 What many people may not know is that software engineering is much more than programming.
 It encompasses everything that goes into building and maintaining software, including planning, development, and testing.
 Software engineers are involved in the entire process.

+Pictured below is the Software Development Life Cycle (the SDLC).
+It is the usual process that software engineers follow when starting a new project.

 <div>
   <img class="img-fluid" src="../img/sdlc.jpg" style="width: 50%;">
   <p>Cliffydcw. <i>SDLC – Software Development Life Cycle</i>.
 2012.
 Wikimedia Commons, CC BY-SA 3.0.</p>